InsulationCalculator

 Step 1: Measure Your Area

 Measure the length and width of the space you want to insulate.
-Multiply them together to get the total square footage.
+Multiply them together to get the total insulation square footage.

-Square Footage = Length (ft) × Width (ft)
+Square Footage = Length (ft) ร— Width (ft)

 Step 2: Choose Your R-Value

 The R-value measures how well insulation resists heat flow.
 Higher R-values mean better insulating performance.
 The right R-value depends on your climate zone and where you are insulating.
 Our insulation R-value calculator recommends: R-13 for interior walls, R-19 for floors and crawl spaces, R-30 to R-60 for attics depending on your climate.
+Understanding how to calculate R-value insulation is key to choosing the right product and thickness for your project.

 Step 3: Select Insulation Type